MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 **Resolution**:

-An example of a common issue where this can happen is when a composite control is included in a script that exists in web client, but in the Unified Interface the composite control is broken down into parts and is stored in a different way.
-For example, if the field `fullname` is part of the business rule or custom script in web client, the fields `firstname`, `middlename`, or `lastname` should be used in Unified Interface.
+An example of a common issue where this can happen is when a composite control is included in a script that exists in web client, but in the Unified Interface, the composite control is broken down into parts and is stored differently.
+For example, if the field `fullname` is part of the business rule or custom script in the web client, the fields `firstname`, `middlename`, or `lastname` should be used in Unified Interface.

 You can use the [Monitor Tool](https://docs.microsoft.com/powerapps/maker/model-driven-apps/monitor-form-checker) to see more details including the composite control that is causing the problem, the fields that can be used in the business rule or custom script instead.